 - Email is the best way of contacting us in the first instance.
 Email is also useful for specific questions, clarifications, general information and sign posting.

-- In Person Advice through our drop-in sessions is useful for more complicated situations, detailed guidance and advice and checking through student visa applications.
+- In Person Advice through our appointments and drop-in sessions is useful for more complicated situations, detailed guidance and advice and checking through student visa applications.

 Advice drop-in sessions and appointments

 Please see drop-in and appointment times below.
-All drop-ins and Appointments are available between 9.30am and 12.30pm
+All drop-ins and appointments are available between 9.30am and 12.30pm (the last sessions start at 11.45am)

 All drop-in sessions and appointments are provided via the Student Support Hubs.